 The right socks make the world of difference.
 Image: Icebreaker

 4. My mate wears a pair of Merrell Moabs, he reckons they’re great!

 What works for one person, does not necessarily work for the next.
-Depending on your build, sex and most importantly, foot shape – you will probably find a different shoe that is just as suitable for you in the same circumstances.
+Depending on your build and foot shape – you will probably find a different shoe that is just as suitable for you in the same circumstances.